Skip to main content

 Research profile

-For more information on Dr Martinez's research please see his Research Portal page
+For more information on Dr Martin-Martinez's research please see his Research Portal page

 The Martin-Martinez Group

-The Martin-Martinez Group integrates computational chemistry and biomimicry, with the objective of developing more sustainable molecules and materials.
-Learning Nature’s intelligence to engineer materials for circularity as well as functionality, their research finds applications in diverse fields that are pivotal to our sustainable development, such as energy harvesting and storage, self-healing infrastructure, and precision agriculture.
-They employ a variety of tools such as Density Functional Theory (DFT), Molecular Dynamics (MD) simulations, and Coarse-Grained (CG) modelling to simulate the behaviour of molecules and materials across different scales, from the nanoscale to the mesoscale.
+The Martin-Martinez Group integrates computational chemistry, machine learning, and biomimicry to engineer sustainable materials inspired by natural systems, with a particular emphasis on understanding materials degradation mechanisms to enhance performance and durability.
+Learning Nature’s intelligence to engineer materials for circularity as well as functionality, they utilise biomass – including lignin, cellulose, and chitin – and biobased feedstocks, such as biocrude oils and biochar, to construct materials with tailored properties for applications in self-healing infrastructure, precision agriculture, and energy storage.
+They employ a variety of tools such as Density Functional Theory (DFT), Molecular Dynamics (MD) simulations, and Coarse-Grained (CG) modelling to simulate the behaviour of molecules and materials across scales, from the nanoscale to the mesoscale.
 They simulate a range of phenomena, including chemical reactivity, electron transport, mechanical properties, self-assembly and degradation mechanisms.
 The extensive datasets generated from their computational work serve as valuable resources for training machine learning (ML) models that expedite the prediction of properties and facilitate the discovery of more sustainable molecules and materials.

 Visit the Martin-Martinez Group website to find out more.